 The most fitting careers for those with an academic background in youth ministry is youth ministers, youth pastors, and youth program coordinators at faith-based organizations.
 At large churches, a pastor may be in charge of high school students only, or middle school and junior high students only, while at smaller churches, both age groups may be incorporated into one group.
 Youth pastors plan out weekly meetings and Bible studies with youth, direct a small group of volunteer youth helpers, prepare budgets and organize fundraising for planned activities, prepare sermons and messages for youth, counsel youth, and coordinate with parents as to scheduling of events.
 They may also organize and publicize events such as mission trips, summer camps, fall and spring retreats, and youth conferences.

-Clergy, a field that encompasses youth ministers, had an estimated median annual wage of $44,140 as of May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
+Clergy, a field that encompasses youth ministers, had an estimated median annual wage of $44,140, according to the U.S. Bureau of Labor Statistics (BLS).
 However, that salary average incorporates the wages of senior and assistant pastors, which are often higher than that of youth pastors.
 According to limited national salary data reported to online compensation site PayScale.com, youth pastors earned an average of $32,839.
 It is not uncommon for youth pastors to hold another full- or part-time job while serving in youth ministry.
 Salaries will vary depending on the size of the church, your church’s youth ministry budget, the region of the U.S. you live in, your level of experience, and other considerations.